Looking after yourself in pregnancy

 Like other facets of life, the journey will be easier for some than others, but whatever happens, it is not your fault or a sign that you are not a ‘good’ or ‘successful’ parent.
 Sometimes it is the hand of cards that we are dealt and it’s up to us to do what we can with what we have at the time.

-To provide you with timely, supportive emails throughout your pregnancy, we recommend that you sign up to our free, Ready to COPE email guide for expectant parents.
+To receive with timely, supportive information and advice throughout your pregnancy and the first year following birth, we recommend that you download our free, Ready to COPE app, specifically created for new and expectant parents.

 Download Ready to COPE from Google Play or the App store

 Viewing this on a PC?
 Scan the QR code with any phone to download Ready to COPE.